preston206/books-n-brew/README.md

 # Books n Brew
 #### Bringing together two things you love- books and coffee.

+### Summary
+The purpose of the *Books 'n Brew* app is to connect someone with an e-book and a coffee shop.
+Maybe someone ends up in a new city with some spare time.
+They could search for a book and then find the nearest coffee shop to read at.
+The app can provide driving and walking directions to the coffee shop they find.

+### Technologies Used
+- HTML
+- CSS
+- JavaScript
+- jQuery
+- Bootstrap
+- Google Books API
+- Google Maps and Directions APIs

+#### You can see a live demo [here](https://preston206.github.io/books-n-brew/).

 ### User Guide
 ##### On the landing page click the button to get started.
 ![Books n Brew landing page](http://bprdev.io/img/booksnbrew/ss/landing-width1200.png)